 Just For Fun

 At age 15, I shot an eagle on a par 4 hole - #8 at Indian Hills.
 To this day, I can remember how I felt, and the embodiment of that perfect shot.

 I am passionate about work, but also about play.
 I love art, music, puppets, charades, and expressive therapeutic techniques including psychodrama.
 When life feels out of sync, I use mindful practices such as yoga and journaling to reconnect.

-Why Work with Me?
+Why Work with Me As Your Therapist?

 One of the most important factors for a successful therapeutic outcome is the relationship between the client and therapist.
 My objective is not to give you an answer, but rather to give you an experience of yourself as a change catalyst.
 Our work together will foster the type of trust and honesty where new, natural solutions emerge.
 Our work will be dynamic, with each of us growing in the process.

 I am bilingual and provide services in English and Spanish.
 I offer Saturday and evening appointments to meet the needs of busy students, parents and couples.